 Powdery mildew likes humid & hot conditions for growing, and disperses well in slightly cooler, breezy weather.
 This makes late summer with it’s hot, humid days and slightly cooler nights the ideal situation for powdery mildew to spread.
-Here on Cape Cod where most of the summer is 100% humidity with a slight coastal breeze I don’t think I have ever escaped a summer without at least a little powdery mildew.
+Here on Cape Cod where most of the summer is often 90- 100% humidity with a slight coastal breeze I don’t think I have ever escaped a summer without at least a little powdery mildew.

 The mildew is actually made up of tons of tiny spores.
 The spores are like infection seeds blowing in the breeze.
 Spores on one leaf are pretty quickly blown to the next leaf, and the next, until your entire row of plants is infected.
 Gardeners using dense planting methods, like square foot gardening, are more likely to have this fungus in their garden.

 How can I prevent it?